bugbounty-site/GitSecure/README.md

 **About DataSecure**

-DataSecure is a GitHub action that can be used to alert security teams of any exposed API keys for push and pull request.
+DataSecure is a GitHub action that can be used to alert security teams of any exposed API keys for push and pull requests.
 When files are added or modified on a GitHub repo, this action will be initiated and will start looking for exposed credentials in the system.
-When a token is found, it will alert the team via Slack Webhooks.
+After finding a token, it will alert the team via Slack Webhooks.

 **Setup**